Tax Guide for Restaurant Owners

 Combination Packages

-When you sell two or more food items together in a package to-go for a single price, tax applies depending on the components of the package and whether the 80/80 rule (see section All Your Sales May be Taxable 80/80 Rule above) applies to your business.
+When you sell two or more food items in a to-go package for a single price, tax applies depending on the components of the package and whether the 80-80 rule applies to your business.
+For more information, see All Your Sales May be Taxable 80-80 Rule above.

-Including hot food or hot beverages with a combination package makes the entire package taxable.
+Including hot food or hot beverages within combination package makes the entire package taxable.

-If you sell a combination package to-go that includes cold food and a soda, the amount of the selling price of the soda is taxable.
+If you sell a combination to-go package that includes cold food and a soda, the soda's selling price is taxable.

-Sales of food and beverages for your patrons to eat in your restaurant are always taxable.
+Sales of food and beverages for your customers to eat in your restaurant are always taxable.

 For more information, see publication 22, Dining and Beverage Industry.